costantinoai/face-morph/README.md

 - GPU mode only: Install PyTorch3D from source (see `environment.yml`)
 - Or use CPU mode: `--cpu` (uses PyRender instead)

-**Slow FBX conversion**
+**Mesh export overhead**
-- Expected: Blender conversion takes ~1-2s per mesh
+- Full mode exports 41 OBJ mesh files
-- Use `--minimal` to skip FBX export of morphed meshes
+- Use `--minimal` to skip mesh export for faster processing
-- Pre-convert to OBJ format if possible
+- Minimal mode includes PNG frames and heatmaps (sufficient for most use cases)

 ### Platform-Specific Notes